readyready15728/misc/awakemud-notes.md

 * Guang and Huang intersection in Chinatown is where Yellow Lotus can be found, apparently.
-* Dr. Bob's Quickstitch in Touristville sells and installs cyberware, and sells medical supplies as well.
+* Dr. Bob's Quickstitch in Touristville sells and installs cyberware, and sells medical supplies as well, including field medical kits (or medkits).
 * Chas Moreno at Dr. Bob's Quickstitch offers work.
 * Cabbie Connection in Touristville sells ground vehicle tools and parts.
 * Cabbie of Cabbie Connection offers work.